713.229.0360

 The Cardinal cases involved a 36-acre tract of land, and an 80.32-acre tract of land located in Monroe County, Ohio.
 Through a series of conveyances, S.E.
 Pfalzgraf and his wife, Emma Pfalzgraf reserved all of the oil and gas in and under both properties (the “Pfalzgraf Interest”).32024-Ohio-2133, ¶ 5 (7th Dist.
 2024), jurisdiction declined, 2024-Ohio-5104.

 The Millers (Appellees) acquired the surface of the property in the late 1990s and attempted to enter into an oil and gas lease with Eclipse Resources I, LP (“Eclipse”) in 2012.
 When the Millers received a defect notice indicating that they did not own the oil and gas leasing rights, they hired a title company to perform research on the Pfalzgraf Interest and initiate the abandonment process provided under the DMA.
-Beginning in August of 2013, the title company published notice of abandonment on behalf of the Millers in the Monroe County Beacon, filed an affadavit of abandonment in the Monroe County Official Records.4Id. at ¶ 8.
+Beginning in August of 2013, the title company published notice of abandonment on behalf of the Millers in the Monroe County Beacon, filed an affidavit of abandonment in the Monroe County Official Records.4Id. at ¶ 8.
 Notable, notice was only served by publication, rather than on the Pfalzgraf Heirs at their last known addresses, even though they were identified in the Miller’s title search.

 Law clerk Kaitlyn Richard contributed to this article.